Cisco-Talos/clamav-documentation/src/appendix/Authenticode.md

 ## About Microsoft Authenticode

 Authenticode is Microsoft's system for using digital signatures to ensure that programs to be run/installed on Windows systems come from a verified source and has not been modified by anyone else.
 At a high level, it works by having software developers:

-1. obtain a code-signing certificate from a certificate authority trusted by the Windows OS
+1. Obtain a code-signing certificate from a certificate authority trusted by the Windows OS.
-2. compute digital signatures for executables and related software installation files using that certificate
+2. Compute digital signatures for executables and related software installation files using that certificate.
-3. include the signatures as part of the software execution/installation process so that Windows can use them in the verification process
+3. Include the signatures as part of the software execution/installation process so that Windows can use them in the verification process.

 In addition, Authenticode signatures can be countersigned by a time-stamping service that allows signature verification to succeed even if the code-signing certificate expires or gets revoked.

 For more information, check-out the following resources: